 In this article, we explore why Scrypt was invented and how the algorithm has been used by prominent blockchain projects.
 We will then assess its current effectiveness compared to other Proof of Work consensus algorithms.

 Scrypt is a hashing algorithm used on certain Proof of Work blockchains.
 It was first introduced with the launch of Tenebrix (TBX) in 2011.

 Since then, Scrypt has been adopted by a number of different blockchain projects.
-Among the top three Scrypt-blockchains by market capitalization, the Scrypt mining algorithm secures over $3 billion in digital currencies as of the time of this writing.
+Among the top three Scrypt-blockchains by market capitalization, the Scrypt mining algorithm secures billions of dollars worth of digital currencies.

 Advantages and Applications of Scrypt